The Call for Abstracts is Closed

-The 2019 abstract submittal period has closed.
-On July 1, 2019 (expected), CASQA will email selection results (both selected and not-selected) to the primary speakers of technical presentations, the poster-only presenters, and the submitters of panels, forums, roundtables, and training workshops.
+NOTICE: On August 4, 2021 CASQA emailed the selection results (both selected and not-selected) to the primary speakers of technical presentations, the poster-only presenters, and the submitters of panels and training workshops.

-CASQA welcomes your abstract submission for our 2019 Annual Conference.
-Please read all of the information on this page before submitting your abstract via the appropriate link provided at the bottom.
+Please read all of the information below before submitting your abstract via the appropriate link provided at the bottom of this page.

-- IMPORTANT: Please allow plenty of time to complete the online abstract submittal form.
+- IMPORTANT: Allow plenty of time to complete the online abstract submittal form.
 Do not wait until 11:30 AM on the last day!